tytydraco/yessleep/out/I_just_came_back_from_summer_camp_Its_not_what_you_think.md

 It was a head.
 A severed head of a person I had never seen before.
 Blood trickled out of its eyes and the thick blackness of the head's mouth enveloped me in disgust.
 I didn't move.
 I couldn't.

 The boys chuckled.

 "What you scared or something?" the biggest one said, bumping my shoulder.
 Their faces were drowning in the dullness of the night.
 One of them grabbed me by the hand and we ambled through the woods.

 It seemed...familiar almost.
 Ah yes, now I remembered.
 It was where I was hiding.

 An old shack in the corner beside the creek lay messily.
 I could only watch as the boys dragged me in there.

 As soon as the door swung open, a putrid smell wafted up my nose.
 I covered my face, horror coating my eyes with its demonic mask.

 It was Frizzy, except it wasn't.
 His body was gone, bones remained clean and crusty.
 Any skin, liver or organs had been removed.
 His eyes were missing.
 His hair pulled back.

 I glanced over at the boys.
 Their faces dropped.
 Tears ran down one of their faces.

 "Hello, Cabineers," a voice rang out from the entrance.

 *Kevin.*

 "Its activity time!"

+I don't exactly remember anything after that.
+Perhaps a foggy memory and throbbing head?
+I think I awoke some time in the early hours of the morning.
+I recall waking up smothered in a substance which even today I can't recognise.

+Watch out, cabineers.
+He's hiding, he's waiting and *boy* is he hungry.

+\-end-